English

 π Medical References

 • National Health Service (NHS).
-Fever in adults and children.
+Fever in children.

 β οΈ Medical Disclaimer